 More and more buildings, specifically houses, are straying away from more traditional materials, such as wood, and are being constructed from concrete.
 With added strength and durability, a concrete building’s life expectancy will exceed that of its steel or wood-framed counterpart.
 In fact, the average life expectancy of a wood-frame house is 30 to 50 years on the low end while concrete is expected to last for centuries.
 A concrete building or home can also better withstand the elements and protect its inhabitants from natural disasters, such as earthquakes, fires or hurricanes.
 A concrete house can withstand winds of up to 250 miles per hour.
-In a fire, concrete also takes much longer to burn than its wood-frame competitor.
+You might be wondering does the concrete burn like other building materials?
+But in a fire, concrete takes much longer to burn than its wood-frame competitor.

 A concrete building or home can also conserve more energy than a structure made from traditional materials.
 Since concrete is naturally insulating, it’s much easier to stay cool indoors during the summer and stay warm in the winter.
 Concrete can help eliminate draftiness and keep the building at a more consistent temperature.
 Concrete structures save energy and help save money as a result.
 In fact, homeowners can expect to save 20 to 25% in annual heating and cooling costs with concrete.

 Plus, concrete buildings save their owners money when it comes to durability.
 Concrete is not subject to degradation the way a wood-framed building would be — there’s no need to worry about costs associated with rot, mold or pesky termites.
 With the long-lasting capabilities of concrete, it’s also less likely you’ll need to spend money on maintenance and repairs.
 With the benefits associated with concrete, it’s easy to understand why more people are gravitating toward it when it comes to buildings.